 Indeed, in choosing to begin including the Occupancy, ADR and RevPAR of non-casino lodging in the Atlantic City region, we provide a balance to the AC-TPI which has always reported the Atlantic City Casino Parking Fee, a casino-only fee.
 We additionally removed the Atlantic City Luxury Fee from the AC-TPI, a measure that we had previously included as it captures some entertainment and beverage revenue, but for which there is significant overlap with the Atlantic County Lodging Fee.
 That the Luxury Fee was primarily generated from the sale of lodging meant the two fees tracked very similarly and thus represented duplication.
 Further, to account for the changing supply of casino parking spaces and casino lodging rooms, the two fees that we previously included in the report, the Atlantic City Casino Parking Fee and the Atlantic County Lodging Fee, will be reported as the figures per available supply.
-Such reporting will assist in signaling changing dynamics moving forward, while still providing comparable base-line performance given the significant changes over time to the supply of both.
+Such reporting will assist in signaling changing dynamics moving forward, while still providing comparable baseline performance given the significant changes over time to the supply of both.

-The current version of the Atlantic City Tourism Performance Indicators (AC-TPI) now provides a much clearer picture of the performance of nongaming revenues on a per property basis for the Atlantic City region.
-The enhanced measures provide insight into not only non-gaming tourism performance measures, but can now also distinguish between casino-only measures (Atlantic City Casino Parking Fee) and non-casino measures (STR, Incorporated figures for Occupancy, ADR and RevPAR).
-Meanwhile, we retain a measure of the entire Atlantic City region's tourism performance by retaining the Atlantic County Lodging Fee.
-The current report details performance of all these measures through March 2018.
+The Atlantic City Tourism Performance Indicators (AC-TPI) now provides a much clearer picture of the performance of non-gaming revenues on a per property basis for the Atlantic City region.
+The enhanced measures provide insight into not only non-gaming tourism performance measures, but can now also distinguish between casino-only measures (Atlantic City Casino Parking Fee), non-casino measures (STR, Incorporated figures for Occupancy, ADR and RevPAR) and combined performance (Atlantic County Lodging Fee).